taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 State in React flows only in one direction.
 State gets updated by using `this.setState()` and is displayed due to the `render()` lifecycle method by accessing `this.state`.
 Then again, it can be updated via `this.setState()` and a component re-renders.

 The previous example, where you have used controlled components, shows the perfect loop of the unidirectional data flow.
 The input field triggers the `onChange` handler when the input changes.
 The handler alters the local state.
-The changed local state triggers an update lifecylce of the component.
-The update lifecylce runs the `render()` lifecycle method again.
+The changed local state triggers an update lifecycle of the component.
+The update lifecycle runs the `render()` lifecycle method again.
 The `render()` method makes use of the updated state.
 The state flows back to the input field to make it a controlled component.
 The loop is closed.
 A new loop can be triggered by typing something into the input field again.

 The unidirectional data flow makes state management predictable and maintainable.
 The best practice already spread to other state libraries, view layer libraries and single page application solutions.
 In the previous generation of SPAs, most often other mechanics were used.

 For instance, in Angular 1.x you had to use two-way data binding in a model-view-controller (MVC) architecture.
 That means, once you changed the value in the view, let's say in an input field by typing something, the value got changed in the controller.
 But it worked vice versa, too.
-Once you had changed the value in the controller programmatically, the view, to be more specific the inptu field, displayed the new value.
+Once you had changed the value in the controller programmatically, the view, to be more specific the input field, displayed the new value.

 You might wonder: What's the problem with this approach?
 Why is everybody using unidirectional data flow instead of bidirectional data flow now?

 #### Unidirectional vs. Bidirectional Data Flow

 React embraces unidirectional data flow.
 In the past, frameworks like Angular 1.x embraced bidirectional data flow.
 It was known as two-way data binding.
 It was one of the reasons that made Angular popular in the first place.
 But it failed in this particular area, too.
 Especially, in my opinion, this particular flaw led a lot of people to switch to React.
 But at this point I don't want to get too opinionated.
 So why did the bidirectional data flow fail?
-Why is everyone adopting the unidirection data flow?
+Why is everyone adopting the unidirectional data flow?

-The three advantages in unidirectional data flow over bidirectional data flow are prediciablity, maintainability and performance.
+The three advantages in unidirectional data flow over bidirectional data flow are predicability, maintainability and performance.

 **Predicability**: In a scaling application, state management needs to stay predictable.
 When you alter your state, it should be clear which components care about it.
 It should also be clear who alters the state in the first place.
 In an unidirectional data flow one stakeholder alters the state, the state gets stored, and the state flows down from one place, for instance a stateful component, to all child components that are interested in the state.

 **Maintainability:** When collaborating in a team on a scaling application, one requirement of state management is predictability.
 Humans are not capable to keep track of a growing bidirectional data flow.
 It is a limitation by nature.
 That's why the state management stays more maintainable when it is predictable.
 Otherwise, when people cannot reason about the state, they introduce inefficient state handling.

-But maintainability doesn't come without any cost in a unidirectinal data flow.
+But maintainability doesn't come without any cost in a unidirectional data flow.
 Even though the state is predictable, it often needs to be refactored thoughtfully.
 In a later chapter, you will read about those refactorings such as lifting state or higher order components for local state.

 **Performance:** In a unidirectional data flow, the state flows down the component tree.
 All components that depend on the state have the chance to re-render.
 Contrary to a bidirectional data flow, it is not always clear who has to update according to state changes.
 The state flows in too many directions.
 The model layer depends on the view layer and the view layer depends on the model layer.
 It's a vice versa dependency that leads to performance issues in the update lifecycle.